MuskDuck95/admin-hub/docs/index.md

 ### Why does Admin Hub exist?

-TODO

-### What can Admin Hub show me about my environment?

-TODO
+On several occasions now I've needed to create a dashboard UI for other sysadmins I work with so that they can quickly see system health and status information about the IT networks they administer.

+Having worked in predominantly Windows-based environments, we often use products like SCOM for monitoring system health and Splunk for SIEM.
+But I needed something a bit more lightweight that could act as a home page for sysadmins and our support teams that provides high-level health information at a glance.

+When I first had the need to create a dashboard UI I started working on the front-end at home while learning about web development.
+I'd never touched HTML, CSS or JavaScript before.
+Over the years, I've continued to work on it privately while learning more and more about front-end development.
+Having continually re-used the same front-end on several occasions I've decided to share it.

 ### If it's 'frontend-only', where does all the data about my environment come from?

 That's up to you!

 Admin Hub doesn't have any backend code - it's just HTML, CSS and JavaScript (and some images and config files) sitting on a web server.

-When a user navigates to Admin Hub from a web browser, it'll look for some specific JSON files on your web server to get data about your environment (and will continually checks these files for any updates and changes).
+When a user navigates to Admin Hub from a web browser, it'll look for some JSON files on the web server that hold information about your environment.
+The webpage will continually checks these files for any changes or new data and update the webpage accordingly.

-The data Admin Hub shows about your environment comes from these JSON files.
-You can populate the data in the JSON files any way you want.
+How you get the data in to those JSON files is entirely up to you.

-For example: say you're running a primarily Windows Server-based environment.
-You could create a PowerShell script to test the latency to each site on your network.
-Your script can then export the results of those latency tests the sites.json file on the web server.
-Set that up as a scheduled.
+For example: say you're running a primarily Windows-based environment.
+You could create a PowerShell script to test the latency to each site on your network by doing a simple ping.
+Your script can then export the results of those latency tests to the *sites.json* file on the web server.
+Set that up as a scheduled task to run every 5 to 10 minutes and your good to go.

+Check out the [setup guide](https://stuartgarner.au/admin-hub/setup/) to see how to get started.

 ### What web browsers does Admin Hub support?